+Department for Environment Food & Rural Affairs

+Approximately 12 internships are available for AHRC, BBSRC, EPSRC, ESRC, MRC and NERC students

+About Defra

-Approximately 15 internships are available for AHRC, BBSRC, EPSRC, ESRC, MRC and NERC students About Defra Defra is the UK government department responsible for safeguarding our natural environment, supporting our world-leading food and farming industry, and sustaining a thriving rural economy.
+Defra is the UK government department responsible for safeguarding our natural environment, supporting our world-leading food and farming industry, and sustaining a thriving rural economy.
 Our broad remit means we play a major role in people's day-to-day life, from the food we eat, and the air we breathe, to the water we drink.

 We are here to make our air purer, our water cleaner, our land greener and our food more sustainable.
 Our mission is to restore and enhance the environment for the next generation, leaving it in a better state than we found it.

 Defra's 25 year environment plan has a set of ambitious goals to improve our environment.
-With net zero, biodiversity and climate change high on Defra's agenda it is an exciting time to work for the department to help shape how future policy will look.
-Policy Internship opportunities at Defra During the internship, you will utilise your science/social science skills to assist a Defra policy team by providing analysis of a priority policy issue.
+With net zero, biodiversity, sustainable farming and reducing the likelihood and impact of flooding high on Defra's agenda it is an exciting time to undertake an internship in the department to help shape how future policy will look.

+Policy Internship opportunities at Defra

+During the internship, you will utilise your natural science/social science and data analysis skills to assist a Defra policy team by providing analysis of a priority policy issue.
 The internship project will reflect current policy priorities and will be decided on following conversation between Defra officials and the intern.
-Examples of high-profile science/social science-policy issues include (but are not limited to): - Air and environment quality plastics in the environment, links between pollution and deprivation. - Food and farming alternative methods of food production, agricultural productivity, alternative proteins. - Biodiversity marine conservation zones, trends in wildlife habitats, landscape character and change. - Climate change climate adaptation, consumer trends, citizen science and wider social engagement. - Other strategic evidence needs set in a post EU-Exit context.
+Examples of high-profile natural science/social science-policy issues include (but are not limited to):

+- Air and environment quality plastics in the environment, links between pollution and deprivation. - Food and farming alternative methods of food production, agricultural productivity, alternative proteins. - Biodiversity marine conservation zones, trends in wildlife habitats, landscape character and change. - Climate change climate adaptation, consumer trends, citizen science and wider social engagement. - Other strategic evidence needs set in a post EU-Exit context.

 Outputs from the internship will be varied but projects will be designed to ensure that you can complete a piece of work.
-Examples include developing Evidence Statements for a policy issue to be used in Defra's decision-making process or undertaking other structured activities to support knowledge exchange and facilitate links between policy makers and the wider academic community (e.g., running workshops, events, desk top studies).
+Examples include developing Evidence Statements for a policy issue to be used in Defra's decision-making process, or undertaking other structured activities to support knowledge exchange and facilitate links between policy makers and the wider academic community (e.g. running workshops, events, desk top studies).
 Alongside project work, you will have the opportunity of joining other policy officials on engagements with stakeholders or other Government Departments and have access to events open to Defra employees including training, shadowing opportunities, and attending seminars with guest speakers.

-Benefits of undertaking an internship with Defra: Being embedded in Defra will provide you with valuable insight into the policy making process, particularly how research is used to inform decisions; it will improve your understanding of high-profile policy issues; and engaging directly with policy teams gives you the opportunity to build a network of policy and evidence contacts and work in an interdisciplinary environment.
-You will be contributing to improving the evidence base of a high-profile policy issue, have the opportunity to produce output that will have a high impact and ensure that evidence is strongly embedded into decision-making, and will have a completed project to add to your portfolio.
+Benefits of an internship at Defra: Being embedded in Defra will provide you with valuable insight into the policy making process, particularly how research is used to inform decisions; it will improve your understanding of high-profile policy issues; and working directly with policy teams gives you the opportunity to build a network of policy and evidence contacts and work in an interdisciplinary environment.
+You will be contributing to improving the evidence base of a high-profile policy issue, have the opportunity to produce work that will have a high impact and ensure that evidence is strongly embedded into decision-making, and will have a completed project to add to your portfolio.

 Whether you are interested in a policy, research, or alternative career path an internship within Defra will develop your transferrable skills providing you experience with project leadership, systematic evidence reviews, communicating complex information to non-experts, writing for a policy audience, working at pace, and balancing needs of policy and evidence.